krakend/krakend-documentation/commands/check.md

 krakend check -d -c config.json

 Flags:
+  -c, --config string     Path to the configuration filename -d, --debug count       Enables the debug
   -h, --help              help for check
-  -i, --indent string     Indentation of the check dump (default "\t") -t, --test-gin-routes   Test the endpoint patterns against a real gin router on selected port
+  -i, --indent string     Indentation of the check dump (default "\t") -l, --lint              Enables the linting against the official KrakenD JSON schema -t, --test-gin-routes   Test the endpoint patterns against a real gin router on selected port

-Global Flags:
-  -c, --config string   Path to the configuration filename -d, --debug count     Enable the debug
 {{< /terminal >}}

 ## Flags
 Use `krakend check` in combination with the following flags:

-- `-c` or `--config` (mandatory) to specify the path to the configuration file in any of the [supported formats](/docs/configuration/supported-formats/), or to the starting template if used in combination with flexible configuration.
+- `-c` or `--config` to specify the path to the configuration file in any of the [supported formats](/docs/configuration/supported-formats/), or to the starting template if used in combination with flexible configuration.
-- `-d` or `--debug` to enable the debug and see information about how KrakenD is interpreting your configuration file.
-Use from 1 to 3 levels of verbosity using `-d`, `-dd`, or `-ddd`.
+- `-d' or `--debug` (*optional*) to enable the debug and see information about how KrakenD is interpreting your configuration file.
+Use from 1 to 3 levels of verbosity using `-d', `-dd`, or `-ddd`.
-- Use `-t` to **test** the configuration and try to start the service with it for a second.
-This option is highly recommended as prevents conflicting routes and other problems that are not related with the linting itself, and would end up in a *panic*.
+- `-t` or `--test-gin-routes` (*optional*) to test the configuration by trying to start the service for a second.
+This option is highly recommended as it prevents conflicting routes and other problems unrelated to the linting itself and would end up in a *panic*.
+- `-l` or `--lint` (*optional*) to check that your configuration file is properly linted and does not contain unrecognized options or wrong types. **Your configuration must be in JSON format**.
+This option requires Internet access as the schema is published online under `http://www.krakend.io/schema/v3.json`.
-- `-i` or `--indent`, in combination with `-d`, to change the identation when the debug information renders (default: tab).
-E.g.: `-i "#"` uses a hash instead of a tab for every nesting level.
+- `-i` or `--indent` (*optional*) in combination with `-d`, to change the indentation when the debug information renders (default: `TAB`).
+E.g.: `-i "#" ` uses a hash instead of a tab for every nesting level.

+{{< note title="Use --lint to do strict parsing" >}}
+The command `krakend run` will run any syntax-valid file, **ignoring unknown configuration keys**.
+Use the `--lint` flag in the check command to find incorrect entries.
+{{< /note >}}

 ## Debugging your configuration
-There are 3 different levels of verbosity you can use with the `--debug` (or `-d`) flag.
-When used a single time you get the most relevant information after parsing the configuration.
-The following example shows the debu of a configuration with one endpoint:
+You can use three different verbosity levels with the `--debug` (or `-d') flag.
+The levels are `-d`, `-dd`, and `-ddd`.
+When used a single time, you get the most relevant information after parsing the configuration, when you add more, you get more and more details.
+The following example shows the debug of a configuration with one endpoint:

 {{< terminal title="Checking the configuration with the debug flag" >}}
-krakend check -t -d -c krakend.json
+krakend check -t --lint -d -c krakend.json
 Parsing configuration file: krakend.json
 Global settings
     Name: My lovely gateway